ibodrin/spark-streaming-sample/README.md

 3. Use Jupyter extension in VSCode to execute `notebooks/test.ipynb` and browse ingested transaction details in `Raw` and `Processed` layers

 ## Notes
-* When scheduling `scripts/spark/merge_to_processed.py`, ensure that only one instance of the job is allowed
+* When scheduling `scripts/spark/merge_to_processed.py`, ensure that only one running instance of the job is allowed